 • Preheat the oven to 425 degrees F and spray one large or two smaller baking sheets with oil (may also use parchment paper).
 Prepare the cauliflower by chopping it into florets.

-• Drop the cauliflower into the batter, in batches if necessary.
-Then one by one lift the cauliflower florets, shake off excess batter and place on prepared baking sheet.
+• Add the cauliflower to the bowl with the batter and stir to coat each floret.
+Lift the cauliflower florets, shake off excess batter and place on prepared baking sheet.
 Leave a little space in between the florets on the baking sheet so they can get crispy; they shouldn't be touching.

-• Spray the cauliflower lightly with oil and bake for 25-30 minutes, until lightly brown and crispy.
+• Spray the cauliflower lightly with oil and bake for 25-30 minutes, flipping halfway through, until lightly brown and crispy.
 Remove from the oven and set aside.

 Make the Sauce

 • Bring to a boil and stir to combine.
 Whisk together the cornstarch and water in a small bowl, and then add to the pan.
 Stir over medium heat constantly for 1-3 minutes, until the sauce thickens.
-Turn off the heat.
+Turn off the heat and stir in the sesame oil.

 • When the cauliflower is done baking, add it to the sauce in the pan and stir to coat.
 Serve over a bed of rice and sprinkle with sesame seeds and/or chopped green onions.
 Enjoy!
 TIP: If you want the cauliflower to remain crispy, simple serve the sauce on the side for dipping.